bskinn/opan/doc/source/api/index.rst

 opan API
 ================================

-The full public and private API is delineated below.
-Unless explicitly indicated otherwise, all objects are public **except** those named with a leading underscore.

-Cross-references to NumPy are displayed with the ``np`` package shorthand.
+The full public API is delineated below.
+Cross-references to NumPy are displayed with the ``np`` package abbreviation.

  * :mod:`~opan.anharm`